PhilT95/athenlyx/docs/applications/safeline/safeline.md

 [SafeLine] Done
 ```

-Now you can logg into the Web UI using your new credentials and you should be greeted by the **Statistics** page.
+Now you can log into the Web UI using your new credentials and you should be greeted by the **Statistics** page.

 ![Image](images/safeline_statistics.png)